Darwin and His Theory of Evolution

 By the time of his death, in 1882, Darwin was considered the greatest scientist of his age.
 Moreover, the very church his theory had challenged accorded him a full state funeral and burial in Westminster Abbey, near the grave of Sir Isaac Newton.
 Darwin’s idea was still provocative, but by the time of his death it had gained general acceptance in Britain, even among many in the Anglican clergy.
 Indeed, his interment in the abbey was seen by some contemporaries as symbolic of an uneasy truce between science and religion in Britain.

-This report was written by David Masci, a senior research fellow at the Pew Research Center’s Forum on Religion & Public Life.
+This report was written by David Masci, a senior researcher at the Pew Research Center’s Religion & Public Life Project.